 We recognize that civic engagement looks a lot different right now than it used to.
 While we all do our part to respond to the ongoing pandemic, Science Rising has also shifted its efforts to be responsive to what people need to engage their communities now for the 2020 election—and what they need to develop the skills to be able to effectively engage in the future.

 To help support these efforts, Science Rising has launched the Science Rising Challenge Fund for community advocates and organizations.
-Any individual or group can apply to the fund for up to $1000 of financial support to use for non-partisan online events, activities, tools, or trainings that will increase voter turnout or inspire increased civic engagement.
+Any individual or group can apply to the fund for up to $1000 of financial support to use for non-partisan, get out the vote events, activities, or tools that will increase STEM student voter turnout.

 As we embrace this new era of physical distancing and online social connection, we are looking to support creative new approaches for reaching STEM students and the scientific community online and ensuring they have the information and resources they need to register, vote, and participate in our democracy.
 Dream big—what are ways that you can reach your community on social media, on new online platforms, or on their phones?